weaviate/weaviate-io/developers/weaviate/configuration/roles.md

 This is due to the implementation of the `aggregate` queries under-the-hood, which uses GraphQL rather than gRPC.
 This will be improved in future versions of Weaviate.
 :::

+#### Wildcards in permissions

+Many permissions require a collection name filter, to specify which collections the permission applies to.

+In thi case, `"*"` acts as a multi-character wildcard.
+As an example, setting a permission with `"Test_*"` as the collection filter would apply that permission to all collections that start with `Test_`.
+Or, setting a permission with `"*"` as the collection filter would apply that permission to all available collections.

 ## Example permission sets

 ### Read and write permissions